The Beginnings of the Music of Heaven

 Discovering the Truth by Accident

 We had no idea about that value until one day in the fall of 2006 when our director left the offices for the day.
 He was running late, so he left the music running on his computer, but forgot to shut the windows.
-The North Central region of Texas was suffering a severe drought at the time.
-The conditions were so bad that "spontaneous" grass fires were erupting without any kind of notice.
-The day after he did this, unexpected (the weather forecasters had predicted continued dry conditions) rains appeared in the area.
+At that time, the north central region of Texas was suffering an extremely severe drought at the time.
+The conditions were so bad that "spontaneous" grass fires were erupting without any kind of warning.
+The day after he left the window open, an unexpected (the weather forecasters had predicted continued dry conditions) rainstorm appeared in the area.
 The rains lasted for two days and the drought receded.
 One of our neighbors suggested that the music caused the rain, but at first, we did not want to consider the possibility.

-In time, we gave in to the temptation and decided to play the music when the weather conditions had dried out to test what we thought had to be a ridiculous theory.
+In time, we gave in to the temptation and decided to play the music when the weather conditions had dried out again so we could test what we thought had to be a ridiculous theory.
 However, when we duplicated our test, it rained again.
-We would duplicate this test several more times in the coming weeks, and every time we did this, it rained.
+We would duplicate this test (playing the music) several more times in the coming weeks, and every time we did this, it rained.